lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 When folks say a programming language is **Turing complete**, they mean that any computable function can be written in this language.

-It's interesting to note that a model of computation is not something to be necessarily viewed as a programming language.
-It is a rather more fundamental and abstract tool, and actual programming languages can be *based* on it – e.g. the so-called functional programming languages are based on the Lambda calculus.
+Note that a model of computation is not something to be necessarily viewed as a programming language.
+It is rather a more fundamental and abstract tool, and actual programming languages can be *based* on it – e.g. the so-called functional programming languages are based on the Lambda calculus.

 * *Computability* is only one aspect.
 There also the  *complexity*.